Win-Win Mortgage®

 $3M+ – $4M $140

-New York surcharge: If the Borrower’s property is located in New York, add $10 to the monthly servicing fee.
+New York surcharge: Add $10/month if the Borrower’s property is located in New York.

-Optional Monthly Escrow of Property Taxes / Insurance Upgrade
+Optional Monthly Escrow of Property Taxes / Insurance Account Upgrade:

 About FCI Lender Services, Inc.